Seachtain na Gaeilge

-Seachtain na Gaeilge (English: Irish language week), known for sponsorship purposes as Seachtain na Gaeilge le Energia, is an annual international festival promoting the Irish language and culture, both in Ireland and all around the world.
+Seachtain na Gaeilge, is an annual international festival promoting the Irish language and culture, both in Ireland and all around the world.
 Established in 1902, it is the biggest Irish language festival in the world, reaching over 1 million people on 5 continents each year.

 Events

 The festival lasts seventeen days and begins on St. David's Day on 1 March and runs until St Patrick's Day on 17 March each year, with community-organised events celebrated all over Ireland and the world, such as céilís, concerts, quizzes, competitions and parades.
 Many sporting events are organised during Seachtain na Gaeilge.
-In 2018, Seachtain na Gaeilge le Energia coincided with Rith.